TechZoneAmar/Mental_Health_Analysis/README.md

-# Mental_Health_Analysis
+# Mental Health Survey - Exploratory Data Analysis

-This project explores mental health perceptions among tech professionals, focusing on workplace support and willingness to seek help, using data from the 2014 OSMI survey.
+This repo contains a mini project of exploratory data analysis (EDA) base on a survey about mental health in tech found [here](https://www.kaggle.com/osmi/mental-health-in-tech-survey).